Key Takeaways:

 Stop Smoking

 If you smoke, quitting is one of the most powerful ways to protect your health.
-Tobacco smoke contains over 70 known carcinogens that damage cell DNA and suppress immune function, significantly increasing the risk of cancers, especially lung, throat, and bladder cancers.
-Even occasional exposure can have long-term consequences.
+Tobacco smoke contains over 70 known carcinogens that damage cell DNA and suppress immune function, significantly increasing the risk of cancers across the body - not just the lungs.
+Lung, throat, bladder, and many other cancers are all linked to smoking.

 Limit Alcohol Consumption

-Excessive drinking can increase your risk of some types of cancer.
-Clear evidence shows that colon, head and neck, breast, and esophageal cancer are all linked to alcohol consumption.
-Stick to current drinking recommendations: up to one drink per day for women and two for men.
-While you may have heard that a glass of wine daily is "good" for your health, medical experts generally advise against drinking for health.
-The less you drink, the better.
+Excessive drinking can increase your risk of several cancers.
+Clear evidence links colon, head and neck, breast, and esophageal cancer to alcohol consumption.
+Current guidelines recommend up to one drink per day for women and two for men, and many experts suggest that less is simply better.
+The less you drink, the lower your risk.

 Get Your Vaccines